orkunkaraduman/oscdn/CONTRIBUTING.md

 Thank you for your interest in contributing to oscdn!
 We appreciate your help in making this project better.
 Before you start contributing, please take a moment to review the following guidelines to ensure a smooth and effective collaboration.

+## Code of Conduct

+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the expected behavior in our community.
+We expect all contributors to adhere to these guidelines when participating in the project.

 ## How to Contribute

 Contributing to oscdn is a straightforward process.
 Here are the general steps to follow: